alextaujenis/gulp-jst-concat/README.md

 - `JST['foo']` and
 - `JST['bar/baz']`.

-(Please note that `gulp-jst-concat` doesn't have to be used in conjunction with `gulp-jade`.
+(Please note that `gulp-underscore-jst-concat` doesn't have to be used in conjunction with `gulp-jade`.
 Any input-stream emitting html-ish file contents will do.)

 ## Options